mongodb/docs/source/core/replication.rst

-- With geographically distributed nodes, be aware of where the "quorum" of nodes will be in case of likely network partitions, attempt to ensure that a primary can be elected among the nodes in the secondary node.
+- With geographically distributed nodes, be aware of where the "quorum" of nodes will be in case of likely network partitions, attempt to ensure that a primary can be elected among the nodes in the primary data center.

-- Include a :ref:`hidden <replica-set-hidden-nodes>` or :ref:`delayed
+- Consider including a :ref:`hidden <replica-set-hidden-nodes>`
-  node <replica-set-delayed-nodes>` in your replica set to support dedicated functionality, like backups, reporting, and testing.
+  or :ref:`delayed node <replica-set-delayed-nodes>` in your replica set to support dedicated functionality, like backups, reporting, and testing.

-- Keep one member of the set in an off-site data center, but ensure that it's :ref:`priority <replica-set-node-priority>` is configured to decrease the chance of it becoming :term:`primary`.
+- Consider keeping one or two members of the set in an off-site data center, but ensure that it's :ref:`priority
+  <replica-set-node-priority>` is configured to prevent it from
+  becoming :term:`primary`.

 .. seealso:: ":doc:`/administration/replication-architectures`" for
    more information regarding replica set architectures.